CSIRT-CAN – Centro de Respuesta a Incidentes de Seguridad de Canarias

 Incidents can be reported via:

-• LUCIA: Incident reporting tool.
+• LUCIA: Incident notification tool.